craigkerstiens/craig/source/about/travel_wine.md

 [Wine reviews](/about/wine.html) - Reviews of various wineries I've attended.
 Each winery has been attended more than once to have some comparisson between visits.
 Most are in the Sonoma region, though some outside.

 [Wine routes](/about/wine_route.html) - For many reading through lists and lists of reviews and creating your own trip to wine country can be tiring.
 Here's a few pre-canned recommendations based on taste preference or location to make a visit to wine country easier.

+[My Memberships](/about/memberships.html) - Occasionally I'm asked where I'm a member at and where I frequent.